 - Complete miscarriage: patients may present with a history of bleeding, abdominal pain, and tissue passing from the vagina.
 The bleeding and pain have usually stopped by the time the miscarriage is complete.
 Examination reveals a closed cervix and ultrasound demonstrates an empty uterus.

-Miscarriages can also be caused by a variety of maternal factors, which are factors related to the health of the mother.
+Miscarriages can also be caused by a variety of factors related to the health of the mother.
 Maternal factors can be acute (sudden and short-lasting) or chronic (long-lasting).

 Acute maternal health factors: